hblakely/hblakely/README.md

   As a member of R&D tasks were often brand new to me.
 It didn't matter which languages, or which parts of the stack were in use, it only mattered that the job got done.
-In addition to building the tools for VRC's developers, it was my duty to assist those same developers in correcting problematic code, and testing to verify proper functionality.
+In addition to building the tools for VRC's developers, it was my duty to assist those same developers in correcting problematic code, and test to verify proper functionality.

 -------------------------------------
 #### HIATUS ####